B2B Budget Allocation: Benchmarks to CAC

 - Competitive benchmarking context (industry spend levels, competitor analysis, market share implications).

-- Scenario modeling presentations (budget cut impact on pipeline, growth, and competitive position).
+- Scenario modeling presentations (budget cut impact on pipeline, competitive position, and growth trajectory across multiple spend levels).

 - Investment payback timelines (when increased spend generates measurable revenue increases).